History of FC Basel (1965–2000): 101st, promotion

 Basel entered the Swiss Cup in the second round.
 Here they were drawn away from home in the Herti Allmend Stadion against lower-tier team Zug and final result was 10–0 win.
-In the third round Basel were drawn at home in the St. Jakob Stadium against higher tier Aarau and despite being a goal down through an own goal at half time, Basel again turned up the pressure again in the second half and turned the result to win 4–1.
-In round four another higher tier team were to visit Basel in their home stadium, but Basel won 2–0 against Lausanne-Sport.
+In the third round Basel were drawn at home in the St. Jakob Stadium against higher tier Aarau and despite being a goal down through an own goal at half time, Basel again turned up the pressure again in the second half and turned the match around to win 4–1.
+In round four another higher-tier team were to visit Basel in their home stadium, but Basel won 2–0 against Lausanne-Sport.
 Round five gave higher tier Xamax the journey to St. Jakob Stadium and the host team achieved a 1–0 victory.
 The fourth higher top flight team to make the visit to the stadium was Yverdon-Sports.
 The match was goalless after 90 minutes, thus went into over-time.
-Zuffi gave the hosts a 1–0 victory after extra time with a goal in 118th minute.
+Zuffi gave the hosts a 1–0 victory after extra time with a goal in the 118th minute.
 The semi-final also gave Basel a home game against Schaffhausen, who had suffered a 3–0 defeat here in the domestic league exactly two weeks earlier.
 But this time the hosts played under capabilities, the game ended goalless, even after extra time.
 The penalty shoot out was decisive.
 Schaffhausen goalkeeper Erich Hürzeler held striker Zuffi's attempt, Basel keeper Huber held Engesser's attempt and after 12 penalties things were level at five all.
-Keeper Hürzeler then held Tabakovic's attempt and so Steffen Ziffert's final penalty gave Schaffhausen the upset.
+Keeper Hürzeler then saved Tabakovic's attempt, and Steffen Ziffert's final penalty secured the upset for Schaffhausen.